nitansh11/redbus/README.md

    ![stripe payment](https://github.com/nitansh11/redbus/blob/master/Samples/StripePayment.PNG)

- 7. On this page click on the button Pay with Stripe , here enter your email , card number as 4242 4242 4242 4242 , expiary date as 12/21 and cvc as 123 and click on the pay button , your seat has been booked :relaxed:
+ 7. On this page click on the button Pay with Stripe , here enter your email , card number as 4242 4242 4242 4242 , expiary date as 12/21 and cvv as 1234 and click on the pay button , your seat has been booked :relaxed:

   8. Now on this page you can see all your bookings.